Group Sequential Design with Posterior and Posterior Predictive Probabilities: Proxies to the Joint Sampling Distribution

 \subsection{Proxies to Posterior Probabilities}

 To motivate our design procedure proposed in Section \ref{sec:power}, we create a proxy to the joint sampling distribution of $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$ for a hypothetical design without early stopping.
 These proxies are needed for the theory that substantiates our proposed methodology.
 However, our methods do not directly use these proxies and instead estimate the true sampling distribution of $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$ by simulating samples $\{\mathcal{D}_{n, r}\}_{r=1}^R$ and approximating posterior summaries as described in Section \ref{sec:prelim}.
 We create a proxy for the joint sampling distribution of posterior probabilities $\boldsymbol{\tau}(\mathcal{D}_{n})$ in this subsection and augment this proxy to accommodate posterior predictive probabilities in Section \ref{sec:methods.proxy2}.
-Our proxies are predicated on an asymptotic approximation to the posterior of $\delta = \delta(\boldsymbol{\theta})$ based on the Bernstein-von Mises (BvM) theorem outlined in Chapter 10.2 of \citet{vaart1998bvm}.